gyanplores/CSOPESY-Group-7/README.md

 Group 7 Members:
-Diamante, David Alexander S
+Diamante, David Alexander S. |
-Flores, Giancarlo A
+Flores, Giancarlo A. |
 Francisco, Jacob Angelo N.

-Main File: marquee.cpp
+Main File:

 How to start:
 1. g++ marquee.cpp -o marqueeApp (or any other name)